avahowell/masterkey/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/avahowell/masterkey)](https://goreportcard.com/report/github.com/avahowell/masterkey)
 [![Build Status](https://travis-ci.org/avahowell/masterkey.svg?branch=master)](https://travis-ci.org/avahowell/masterkey)

 masterkey is a simple, secure password manager written in Go using `nacl/secretbox.` It stores credentials given a `location`, where each credential is represented by a `Username` and a `Password`.
-Locations, Usernames, and Passwords are always encrypted using a scrypt key derived from the input passphrase and never stored on disk or in memory.
-Unlike `password-store` and a few other password managers, an attacker with access to the encrypted database can not discern how many passwords are stored, the labels (`locations`) for the passwords, or the usernames associated with the passwords.
+Locations, Usernames, and Passwords are always encrypted using a scrypt key derived from the input passphrase.
+Unlike `password-store` and a few other password managers, an attacker with access to the encrypted database can not discern exactly how many passwords are stored, the labels (`locations`) for the passwords, or the usernames associated with the passwords.

 ## Example Usage